 Sprinkle about 2 pinches of salt over your palms.
 This adds a subtle flavor to the onigiri and also acts as a preservative.

-If you’re feeling adventurous and adding a filling, here’s a tip: flatten the rice on your palm, create a small well in the center using your fingers, and then add your chosen filling.
+If you’re adding a filling, here’s a tip: flatten the rice on your palm, create a small well in the center using your fingers, and then add your chosen filling.
+Fold the rice over the filling, ensuring it’s snugly encased.

 Cup your hand slightly and press the rice into your folded palm.
-Rotate the rice ball and press again.
+Rotate the rice ball and press again to create three edges.
+Continue to press and turn until you have a firm rice ball that holds its shape beautifully.

 If you want to learn in action, check out my video below!

-How to Shape Onigiri Using Plastic Wrap
+How to Shape with Plastic Wrap

 Shaping an onigiri using plastic wrap is a common method in Japan.
 You can also use the same plastic wrap to wrap it up and put it in a lunchbox and keep it intact.